w-henderson/Humphrey/docs/src/core/https.md

 This starts a background thread which simply redirects HTTP requests to the corresponding HTTPS URL.

 ## Conclusion
 In this section, we've covered how to use the TLS feature of Humphrey, and how to use it to serve HTTPS applications.
-If you want to learn more about Humphrey, consider exploring the [API reference](https://docs.rs/humphrey) or reading the [WebSocket guide](../websocket/index.md)
+Next, we'll learn how to monitor internal events in the application.